When you say paintings of romanticism, it makes you feel all sorts of emotions.

 Read more: Famous Artists of Mexico That Elevated The Art Community.

 These paintings of Romanticism have inspired an entire generation of artists who brought forth a new set of ideas with their paintings.

 If this movement has inspired you to some extent, then celebrate it with your favorite romantic masterpiece from the era.
 Let your life shine through with art.

 Hey Art Lovers!

-I’ve shared 12 paintings of Romanticism in this read that gained a significant amount of recognition, awards, and of course, attention from prominent museums.
+I’ve shared 22 paintings of Romanticism in this read that gained a significant amount of recognition during the period.

 However, if you felt like I’ve missed something, or I should have added some more relevant details, let me know in the comment section.